Ian McMillan (footballer): Club career

-He returned to Airdrieonians in 1964 where he would remain for a further two years, though affected by injuries.
+McMillan returned to Airdrieonians in 1964 where he would remain for a further two years, though affected by injuries.

-International
+International career

-He was capped six times by the Scotland national team between 1952 and 1961, scoring twice – both against the United States in April 1952.
+McMillan was capped six times by the Scotland national team between 1952 and 1961, scoring twice – both against the United States in April 1952.
 McMillan was in Scotland's 22-man 1954 World Cup squad, but the SFA decided to take only 13 of the group to the finals, with McMillan staying at home on reserve with the likes of Bobby Combe and Jimmy Binning (inside forward George Hamilton was also on reserve, but travelled after Bobby Johnstone withdrew through injury).
+He was also the last surviving player of the squad.

-After playing
+Later life and death

 McMillan later managed Airdrieonians between 1970 and 1976, taking them to 1975 Scottish Cup Final.
-He is currently Honorary president of the current Airdrieonians, a club that was formed as 'Airdrie United' after the original Airdrieonians went out of business in 2002.
+He was latterly Honorary president of the current Airdrieonians, a club that was formed as 'Airdrie United' after the original Airdrieonians went out of business in 2002.

-He is the grandfather of modern-day player, Iain Russell.
+Ian McMillan died 16 February 2024, at the age of 92.
+He was the grandfather of Iain Russell.